NativeScript/docs-v7/getting-started.md

 Welcome to the [NativeScript](https://nativescript.org) getting started guide.
 In this guided tutorial you'll use NativeScript, a cross-platform JavaScript framework for building native mobile apps, to build an iOS and Android app from scratch.

-> **Note**: If you'd prefer a video introduction to NativeScript, check out our [getting started guide on YouTube](https://www.youtube.com/watch?v=rsCT5fpES4Q).
+> **TIP:** For a video introduction to NativeScript, see the [getting started guide on YouTube](https://www.youtube.com/watch?v=rsCT5fpES4Q).

-### What you're building
+## What you're building

-This guide will walk you through building [Groceries](https://github.com/NativeScript/sample-Groceries), a groceries-management app that does the following things:
+This guide will walk you through building [Groceries](https://github.com/NativeScript/sample-Groceries), a groceries management app that does the following things:

 - Connects to an existing RESTful service.
-- Allows users to register and login.
+- Lets users to register and login.
-- Allows authenticated users to add and delete groceries from a list.
+- Lets authenticated users to add and delete groceries from a list.
-- Runs cross-platform—i.e. iOS and Android.
+- Runs cross-platform (iOS and Android).

 If you follow along to the end, here's what the finished app will look like on iOS: